 Make like Nigella, and add a few extra spices to your buns.
-Nigella likes to infuse the milk in her recipe with cardamon pods, but you could just as easily add a few cinnamon sticks or cloves to the milk.
-Or why not sprinkle the bread dough with some grated nutmeg, a pinch of saffron or a teaspoon of mixed spice?
+Nigella likes to infuse the milk in her recipe with cardamom pods, but you could just as easily add a few cinnamon sticks or cloves to the milk.
+Or why not sprinkle the bread dough with some ground nutmeg, a pinch of saffron or a teaspoon of mixed spice?
 Delish.

 2. Get fruity

 Sultanas are traditional, but there's really no limit to what types of fruit you can add to your hot cross buns.
 Adding a chopped apple to the dough is a great way to add more moisture to the buns, and some zesty orange and lemon peel gives them a lovely flavour.
 Try soaking dried fruit like figs, prunes and cranberries in water or juice (or booze for an adults-only treat!) for thirty minutes before cooking for a rich and tasty twist.

 3. Experiment with glaze